LPCIC/elpi/README.md

 ## How to install ELPI

-ELPI is developed under Linux and is known to also work on MacOSX.
+ELPI is developed under Linux and is known to also work on MacOSX and Windows.
 The simplest way is to use [OPAM](http://opam.ocaml.org/) and type
 ```
 opam install elpi